 2. Gather Your Information.

-Once you have an idea of what kind of coverage you need, it’s time to get serious about shopping.
-You’ll need certain information in order to buy an auto insurance policy, so in order to make the transaction go smoothly, it’s a good idea to gather those ahead of time:
+Once you have an idea of the kind of coverage you need, it’s time to get serious about shopping.
+You’ll need certain information in order to buy an auto insurance policy, so in order to make the transaction go smoothly, it’s a good idea to gather the following ahead of time:

-Other information may be required, too, but gathering these details ahead of time should help save you some time.
+Other information may also be required, but gathering the basic details ahead of time should help save you some time.

 3. Choose Your Shopping Method.

-There are three main ways to purchase car insurance: Directly, through a captive agent, or with an independent broker.
+There are three main ways to purchase car insurance: directly from an insurance company, through a captive agent, or through an independent broker.

-• Buying auto insurance directly (either online or over the phone) from an insurance company means you can get hands-on and do the research yourself.
+• Buying auto insurance directly (either online or over the phone) from an insurance company means you can do the research yourself.
 However, getting individual quotes from a variety of different companies can take time.

 • Buying auto insurance through a captive agent means you’re working with a representative from a single insurance company, which can be useful if you want a single point of contact who can help walk you through every step of the process.
-This might also be a good idea if you have more than one insurance policy through the same company because they may offer multi-policy discounts.
+This might also be a good idea if you have more than one insurance policy through the same company because you may qualify for multi-policy discounts.

 • Buying auto insurance through an independent broker can create a bespoke insurance-buying experience where the broker does the footwork of shopping around for the best deal to suit your needs.
-However, your premiums may include a broker’s fee, pushing them higher.
+However, your premiums may include a broker’s fee.